BlueberryMC/Blueberry-docs/docs/getting-started/creating-a-mod/event-api.md

 }
 ```

-Or, you can do this to determine type at runtime (may be useful for events which may be called from both synchronous and asynchronous):
+Or, you can do this to determine type at runtime (maybe useful for events which may be called from both synchronous and asynchronous):
 ```java title="MysteryEvent.java"
 import net.blueberrymc.common.bml.event.Event;